Area of intrinsic graphs in homogeneous groups: Introduction

 \begin{teo} Let $(\W,\V)$ be a couple of complementary subgroups of $\G$ and denote by $m$ and $M$ the topological and the Hausdorff dimensions of $\W$, respectively.
 We consider an open set $A \subset \W$ and a mapping $\phi:A \to \V$.
 We assume that $\phi$ is intrinsically differentiable at any point of $A$ and that $d\phi:A \to \IL(\W,\V)$ is continuous.
 We set $\Sigma=\Phi(A)$ and suppose that $d$ is rotationally symmetric with respect to

 Thus, setting $\mathcal{S}_d^M=\omega_d(\mathcal{F}_{\V}) \mathcal{S}^M$, for every Borel set $B \subset \Sigma $ we have

 \end{teo} The proof of the previous theorem immediately follows from Theorem \ref{teo:areaIntro}, once we know that the tangent subgroup $\T_x$ belongs to $\cF_\V$ for every $x\in\Sigma$, which is a consequence of Theorem~\ref{characterizationP}.
-Finding the symmetry conditions which give the hypotheses of Theorem~\ref{teo:areasymm} deserves a separate study.
-They will be the object of next investigations.
-Some symmetry results are available in \cite{Mag31}.
-A recent study of symmetries for the area formula in higher codimension can be found in \cite{Mag22RS}.
+Finding the symmetry conditions which give the hypotheses of Theorem~\ref{teo:areasymm} deserves a separate study, see \cite{Mag31} and \cite{Mag22RS}.
+The latter paper includes some classes of higher codimensional, smooth submanifolds.
+A simple application of Theorem~\ref{teo:areasymm} is also provided at the end of the paper.

 We consider two special cases of Theorem~\ref{teo:areaIntro}.
 The first one concerns the intrinsic graphs of uniformly intrinsically differentiable maps.
 From Proposition~\ref{uidimpliescont}, this class of maps is continuously intrinsically differentiable.
 Then Theorem~\ref{teo:areaIntro} immediately gives Theorem~\ref{teo:areauid}.
 We stress that the family of graphs for which Theorem~\ref{teo:areaIntro} holds might be strictly larger than those of Theorem~\ref{teo:areauid}.
-In fact, in our general framework, it is an interesting open question to establish whether continuously intrinsically differentiable maps are uniformly intrinsically differentiable, see \cite[Corollary 4.7 and Remark 4.8]{ADDDLD20pr}.
+In fact, in our general framework, it is an interesting open question to establish whether continuously intrinsically differentiable maps are uniformly intrinsically differentiable, see \cite[Corollary 4.7 and Remark 4.8]{ADDDLD24}.

 The second special case of Theorem~\ref{teo:areaIntro} refers to $(\G,\M)$-regular sets of $\G$, introduced in \cite{Mag5,Mag14} (Definition~\ref{def:GMregular}), where $\G$ and $\M$ denote two stratified Lie groups, each equipped with a homogeneous distance.
-This notion of regular set has been recently rediscovered in \cite{JNGV22} under different terminology, like submanifold of class $C^1_H$ or $C^1_H(\G;\M)$-submanifold.
-We observe that such terminology does not include the different family of $(\M,\G)$-regular sets of $\G$, introduced in \cite[Definition~10.3]{Mag14}.
+This notion of regular set was also considered in \cite[Section~2.5]{JNGV22} under the terminology ``{\em submanifold of class $C^1_H$}'' or ``{\em $C^1_H(\G;\M)$-submanifold''}.